- Page Count: 562

 All of her character growth in this book is beyond impressive and SO well executed.
 The last 20% of this book is intense, but the rest of it moves at a slightly slower pace (which still totally works).
 So the second and fourth books are a lot more action-packed, but I think this third book REALLY gives the series the character growth and substance it needs in order to be so powerful.

-Side note: I feel like people usually need to break and seriously remake themselves in order to be as strong as Aelin ends up being.
-Otherwise it’s just some hollow facade and the characters don’t work.
-(Like “badass assassin” is NOT Celaena’s identity or personality.
-It’s a persona she adopted in order to survive.
-She is more than that front… complex characters are ok).
+Side note: I feel like characters usually need to break and seriously remake themselves in order to be as strong as Aelin ends up being.
+Otherwise it’s just some hollow facade.
+(And “badass assassin” is not Celaena’s whole identity or personality… it’s a persona she adopted in order to survive.
+She is more than that front.
+Complex characters are possible).

-And then the characters I initially thought I wanted to see more of, like Chaol and Dorian, weren’t terribly interesting in this book either.
-Dorian mostly tried to find ways to hide his magic and winds up in increasingly worse situations.
-Chaol sits in a lot of different chairs in different locations.
-Aedion walks a lot… they ponder stuff.
+Manon is my favorite character in this series, so I might also love this book because she’s finally introduced.
+But the characters I initially thought I wanted to see more of, like Chaol and Dorian, weren’t terribly interesting in this book.
+Dorian mostly tried to find ways to hide his magic and wound up in increasingly worse situations.
+Chaol sat in a lot of different chairs in different locations.
+Aedion walked a lot… they pondered stuff.
 Their stories were fine but mostly a lot of preparing for the next book.